John Wimber: Religious views and theology

 Wimber strongly espoused Kingdom theology, and this approach to the charismatic differed from many of his peers and predecessors.
 Wimber's embrace of this new approach led a friend, C. Peter Wagner, to coin the phrase, "The Third Wave of the Holy Spirit" to describe the concept he taught.
 The Third Wave differed from classic Pentecostalism and the Charismatic movement, foremost, in their approach to speaking in tongues.
 Whereas the previous groups had emphasized the gift of tongues as the only evidence for the baptism of the Holy Spirit, Wimber and those he influenced emphasized that this was just one of the many spiritual gifts available to believers, as taught in the Bible.
 His teaching revolutionized what was a major theological stumbling block to some mainstream Evangelicals, and normalized the demonstration of "signs and wonders" in current times.
 Wimber held influence with a number of them, most famously Jack Deere, C. Peter Wagner, and Wayne Grudem.

 Services led by Wimber often included activities, described as Holy Spirit manifestations, where congregants appeared to be drunk, dazed, or uncoordinated.
 But in the mid-1990s he led the Vineyard movement to split from the Toronto Blessing church primarily on the issue of bizarre manifestations and the church's extreme latitude for them.

-Wimber also differed from contemporaries in his rejection of the Word of Faith movement, and the associated doctrines and showiness.
-The pursuit of authenticity was at the core of Wimber's idea of church, and this was reflected in the worship as well.

-Baptism in the Holy Spirit

-Wimber tentatively held to a modified evangelical view on baptism of the Holy Spirit that says it happens at conversion but that there is an experiential aspect (e.g. speaking in tongues) that may not be manifested or released until a later date.